A Concise History of China

 As you will see in the next paragraph, the "Xian Incident" came just in time before the next Japanese move, but Zhang Xueliang gained nothing by forcing Chiang to turn his attention from the communists to the Japanese.
 As soon as the Guomindang leaders were away from troops loyal to Zhang, Chiang had Zhang put under house arrest.
 After that, Zhang was confined wherever the Nationalist capital happened to be.
 In 1949 he was taken with the Guomindang to Taiwan, and remained there under house arrest until after Chiang's death in 1975.

 On July 7, 1937, the Japanese began their invasion of the rest of China.
 As with Manchuria, the invasion began with an act of violence, this time a skirmish on a bridge near Beijing.
-From there the Japanese army overran Beijing, Tianjin, and the Shandong peninsula in rapid succession.
+From there the Japanese army overran Beijing and Tianjin quickly.
 Then Shanghai was bombed savagely as a second Japanese army landed on the central coast and advanced up the Yangtze valley.
 Taking Shanghai put Nanjing within striking distance, and when Chiang Kai-shek tried to defend his capital, the attackers captured it anyway, and they tried to make an example of Nanjing to break Nationalist morale.
 During the next two months, the Imperial Army indulged in an orgy of destruction in which 20,000 women were raped and between 200,000 and 400,000 civilians were killed (the notorious "Rape of Nanking" incident).
 But as Nazi Germany found out when it bombed Britain in 1940, atrocities against civilians tend to have the opposite effect; they increase the determination of the survivors to resist until the end.

 At the end of the first phase of the war (1937-8), the Nationalists had lost the best of their armies, air force and arsenals, most of China's industries and railways, its major tax resources, and all their ports had been taken or isolated.
 The Japanese advance ground to a halt, at the cost of hundreds of thousands of peasants, who died from either floods or famine in the war zone.
 What China still had was a vast though backward territory in the interior, and unlimited manpower reserves.
 So long as China continued to resist, Japan's control over the conquered east, as well as its war effort elsewhere, would be difficult to sustain.